DickLab

 Abbey Politeski

-Abbey is an MSc student in the Translational Medicine (TMED) Graduate Program.
+Abbey is an PhD student in the Translational Medicine (TMED) Graduate Program.
 Her project focuses on examining the role of tissue resident macrophages in skeletal muscle in mice and humans.
 Outside of the lab, Abbey enjoys reading, baking, and fishing!

 Technical Staff